Gwan-Siu/gwansiu.github.io/_posts/2018-11-22-Dimension-Reduction.markdown

 ---

 ## 1. Introduction

-In this article, I will talk about dimension reduction algorithm, which is a hot topic in the community of both machine learning and representation learning.
-The structure of this article is arranged as followed: In session 2, I will begin the story with principle component analysis(PCA) algorithm, which is one of very famous dimension reduction algprithm.
-After that, I will talk about the relation between PCA and SVD decomposition.
-In session 3, I will talk about PCA under probabilistic framework, which is called probabilistic PCA(PPCA).
-In session 4, factor analysis as well as kernel PCA are briefly introduced, both of which are variants of PPCA.
-In session 5, independent component analysis(ICA) is dicussed, which is different from all algorithm discussed in above sessions, because it is based on non-gaussian prior.
+Dimension reduction algorithms are one of hot topic in machine learning and representation learning, and some of them, such as principle component analysis (PCA), factor analysis (FA) and independent component analysis (ICA), will be discussed in this article.
+The structure of this article is arranged as followed: In session 2, principle component analysis(PCA) algorithm will be discussed, which is one of very famous dimension reduction algprithm.
+In session 3, PCA will be analysed under the probabilistic framework, which is called probabilistic PCA (PPCA).
+In session 4, kernel PCA are briefly introduced, one of which is the variant of PPCA.
+In session 5, factor analysis is introduced.
+In session 6, independent component analysis(ICA) is dicussed, which is different from all algorithm discussed in above sessions, because it is based on non-gaussian prior.

 ## 2. Principle Component Anlysis(PCA)

 ### 2.1 Standard PCA

 Given data $X=(x_{1},x_{2},...,x_{n}), \forall i\leq n, x_{i}\in \mathbb{R}^{D}$, our goal is to project the data onto a $M$ dimensional space, where $M\leq D$, while maximizing the variance of the projected data.
 At this time, we assume M is given for simplication.(in practise, we can choose M according to our applications).
-We define the projection matrix $W\in\mathbb{R}^{D\times M}$, so the projected data $x_{n}$ is $\hat{x}_{n}=Wx_{n}$.
+We define the projection matrix $W\in\mathbb{R}^{D\times M}$, so the projected data $x_{n}$ is $\hat{x}_{n} = Wx_{n}$.
 To maximize the covariance of projected data is:

 $$
 \begin{equation}